 The TOE controls access to system services by hosted applications, including protection of the Trust Anchor Database.
 Additionally, the TOE protects user and other sensitive data using encryption so that even if a device is physically lost, the data remains protected.
-The functionality provided by a Work Profile container enhances the security of user data by providing an additional layer of separation between different categories of apps and data while the device is in use.
+The functionality provided by work profiles and Knox Separated Apps enhance the security of user data by providing an additional layer of separation between different categories of apps and data while the device is in use.
 The TOE ensures that residual information is protected from potential reuse in accessible objects such as network packets.